THE FIRM

 FAMILY

-Enjoys spending time with her husband and son.
+When not practicing law or volunteering her time, Attorney DeMarco she enjoys spending time with her husband and son.

 AREAS OF PRACTICE